Great Cumbungi Swamp: Protection and conservation

 These plans, however, must be managed in conjunction with the greater catchments water plans, with the allocated environmental water flows particularly impacting upon the water available to the swamp.
 Through monitoring of the Lachlan Rivers flow, from as far upstream as Wyangala Dam, the impact river regulation has on the extent and health of the swamp can be assessed.
-In 2010 the NSW Department of Environment, Climate Change and Water concluded that if 700GL/day were delivered, as measured at the upstream Booligal Weir, limited reed bed flooding would occur, however, 3,000 GL/day would be required to cause extensive flooding of the swamp.
+In 2010 the NSW Department of Environment, Climate Change and Water concluded that if 700 GL/day were delivered, as measured at the upstream Booligal Weir, limited reed bed flooding would occur, however, 3,000 GL/day would be required to cause extensive flooding of the swamp.

-This is further analysed through the Lachlan Rivers environmental flow plans, whereby 24,000ML of commonwealth water was allocated to the swamp in the year 2015-2016.
+This is further analysed through the Lachlan Rivers environmental flow plans, whereby 24,000 ML of commonwealth water was allocated to the swamp in the year 2015–2016.
 This "environmental watering" was provided with the aim to contribute to "ecosystem functions such as nutrient cycling, support vegetation condition and the ability of the ecosystem to withstand drought and flood", therefore, protect and sustain the area.